AscendingPassage.com HOME PAGE.

 The walls of this ruin are very neatly and well constructed.
 There are several inscriptions in the ancient popular

-Egyptian character, such as is seen on the manuscripts of
+Egyptian script, such as is seen on manuscripts of

 papyrus.

-The whole portico stands upon a terrace of massy stones, eight
+The whole portico stands upon a terrace of massy stones up to eight

 as there are no steps up to it, it is probable that it was used

-only during the period of inundation, when vessels might moor close
+only during the inundation, when vessels might moor close

 time of the inundation.
 The portico is fifteen paces in length, and

-nine in breadth: there is nothing about it which denotes it to be
+nine in width.
+There is nothing about it which denotes it to be

 of Egyptian origin, except the palm-leaves sculptured on the

-capitals of the columns; it possesses, however, an imposing
+capitals of the columns.
+It possesses an imposing

 simplicity, and belongs, I think, to the last epoch of Egyptian